HINTS AND TIPS WHEN RESEARCHING MILITARY PERSONNEL

 Forces War Records www.forces-war-records.co.uk

-This is a subscription site, and if your research is limited to just a few people, it’s possible to sign up for one month only.
+This is a subscription site containing over 24 million service men’s records from both World Wars.
+If your research is limited to just a few people, it’s possible to sign up for one month only.

 The London Gazette www.thegazette.co.uk

-The Gazette is good for looking at people by name, particularly those who received commissions, or medals for gallantry, in the war.
+The Gazette is good for looking at people by name, particularly those who received commissions, or medals for gallantry, in both wars.
 A note of caution, we found it difficult to find the records we wanted, despite knowing the name of our person and their entry date.

 Here is a list of some more websites you many find useful – this is by no means an exhaustive list.